owasp-modsecurity/ModSecurity-apache/README.md

 **default:** *off*

-Turns on or off ModSecurity functionality.
+Turns on or off the ModSecurity functionality.
 Note that this configuration directive is no longer related to the SecRule state.
 Instead, it now serves solely as an Apache flag to enable or disable the module.